january3/Radvanced2022/Exercises/day_1.md

    [this one](../Datasets/annotation.all.csv)) and add an annotation to the output.

+ * Create a function that does the following: it takes two arguments, a list and a function.
+The return value is a list.
+Then, it applies the function to each element of that list and stores it in the returned list.
+You are not allowed to use `lapply` or `map_*` functions, use a `for` loop instead.

-# Session 4: Vectorization and floating number operators
+# Exercise 1/5: Vectorization and floating number operators

  * If you haven't done it yet, use lapply/map to read the files in your Session 1 function.